openebs-archive/openebs-docs/docs/setupstorageclasses.md

 ### Storage Class for Provisioning Jiva

 Starting with OpenEBS 0.7, the volume policies must be specified under the `annotations` > `openebs.io/config:`.
-The default Jiva storage class is as follows:
+The sample Jiva storage class is as follows:

 ```
 ---